vavme/Binary-Salary-Range-Classification/README.md

 Overview
 ========
 The data is imbalanced so SMOTE was applied.
 Since after SMOTE the dataset is too large, undersampling was done to make the data smaller in order to make model training faster.
-In this modelling, 10 model classification was made using 10 classifiers which each of them has been finely tuned.<br/>
+In this modelling, 10 model classification was made using 10 classifiers which each of them has been finely tuned.
-Then, all of the models were compared using F!
-Macro Average Parameter which is shown below. <br/>
+Then, all of the models were compared using F1 Macro Average Parameter which is shown below. <br/>
 <br/>
 ![Algs](https://user-images.githubusercontent.com/67742339/144507093-f668cbe8-2109-4337-b201-b76d0d195dd5.PNG) <br/>
 Three models with the highest F1 Macro Average Score will be used for the next step. <br/>